 The Issuer is exposed to the risk that its borrowers (including sovereigns) may not repay their loans according to their contractual terms and that the collateral securing the payment of these loans may be insufficient.
-The Issuer may see adverse changes in the credit quality of its borrowers and counterparties, for example, as a result of their inability to refinance their indebtedness, with increasing delinquencies, defaults and insolvencies across a range of sectors.
+The Issuer may see adverse changes in the credit quality of its borrowers and counterparties, for example, as a result of their inability to refinance their indebtedness or in the case of a decline in financial performance, lack of liquidity, downturns in the economy, financial markets or real estate values, financial distress among clients because of the rising cost of living, operational failure, failure to sufficiently hedge interest rate changes or other reasons.
+Adverse changes in the credit quality of the Issuer's borrowers and/or decreasing collateral values would result in increased capital requirements and provisions, and any deterioration of market conditions may lead to increasing delinquencies, defaults and insolvencies across a range of sectors.
 This may lead to impairment charges on loans and other assets, higher costs and additions to loan loss provisions.
 A significant increase in the size of the Issuer's provision for loan losses could have a material adverse effect on its business, results and financial condition.